 \subsection{The simulation of the DIS events and the kinematic variables in the simulated events}

-The simulation of the inclusive DIS events in the Monte Carlo event generators (MCEGs) starts from the simulation at the parton level, i.e.\ the simulation of the hard scattering process and the kinematics of the involved partons.
-The later starts from the modeling of the partonic content of the hadron using the parton density functions (PDFs)~\cite{Altarelli:1977zs} for the given hadron and considering processes with all combinations of partons in the initial state.
-This modeling combines the calculations of the perturbative QED and/or QCD matrix elements for the $2\rightarrow n $ processes on parton level with the different QCD parton cascade algorithms aimed to take into account at least some parts of the higher order perturbative QCD corrections not present in the calculations of matrix elements.
+The simulation of the inclusive DIS events in the Monte Carlo event generators (MCEGs) starts from the simulation at the parton level, i.e.\ the simulation of the hard scattering process and the kinematics of the involved partons, e.g.\ given by parton distribution functions (PDFs)~\cite{Altarelli:1977zs} for the given hadron and considering processes with all types of partons in the initial state.
+The modelling of the hard scattering process combines the calculations of the perturbative QED and/or QCD matrix elements for the $2\rightarrow n $ processes at parton level with the different QCD parton cascade algorithms designed to take into account at least some parts of the higher order perturbative QCD corrections not present in the calculations of matrix elements.

-The simulated collision events on the particle (hadron) level are obtained using the parton level simulations as input and applying phenomenological hadronization and particle decay models to them.
+The simulated collision events on the particle (hadron) level are obtained using the parton level simulations as input and applying phenomenological hadronisation and particle decay models to them.